tareksabry1337/SwiftConnect/Documentation/Usage.md

 So all of these requirements are pretty self explantory except for one specific mystery that showed up `@Path` For all of our Android friends you probably know what's the deal here but for our iOS friends who don't know what is `Retrofit` or how it works, I'll explain further on how all of this magic happens and what other types are supported

-SwiftConnect introduces four types of `propertyWrappers` which can be used to add parameters / headers to your request.
+SwiftConnect introduces five types of `propertyWrappers` which can be used to add parameters / headers to your request.
 Under the hood, SwiftConnect uses `reflection` to resolve these parameters at run time, I know reflection is scary and everything but throughout my benchmarking the difference between explicitly defining parameters and resolving them in runtime via reflection was so negligible that I didn't even bother to build one gigantic file that conforms to `URLRequestConveritble` and grows vertically as the project grows

 ### Available propertyWrappers